From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 The Spanish Steps

 The Scalinata is the widest staircase in Europe.
-There are 135 steps in total but I am afraid I didn’t feel particularly energetic enough to climb them and wanted to save my energy for walking around as much as possible although I have read that the views are stunning down into the winding alleys of the heart of the historic centre.
+There are 135 steps in total, but I was afraid I didn’t feel particularly energetic enough to climb them and wanted to save my energy for walking around as much as possible.
+However, I have read that the views are stunning down into the winding alleys of the historic centre.

 Trevi-Fountain